On explicit $L^2$-convergence rate estimate for underdamped Langevin dynamics: Introduction

-\item It is well-known that for overdamped Langevin dynamics, the decay rate is simply $m$ in $L^2_{\mu_U}$ for \eqref{eqn::generator_overdamped}.
-By part (\romannumeral2) of this remark, when $m \ll 1$, the underdamped Langevin dynamics \eqref{eqn::langevin} could converge to its equilibrium $\stationary$ at a rate $\mathcal{O}(\sqrt{m})$, which is much faster than the overdamped Langevin dynamics.
+\item It is well-known that for overdamped Langevin dynamics, the decay rate is simply $m$ in $L^2(\mu)$ for \eqref{eqn::generator_overdamped}.
+By part (\romannumeral2) of this remark, when $m \ll 1$, the underdamped Langevin dynamics \eqref{eqn::langevin} could converge to its equilibrium $\stationary$ at a rate $O(\sqrt{m})$ for convex potentials, which is much faster than the overdamped Langevin dynamics.

-\item Despite there is no direct link between the decay rates in $L^2$ distance and Wasserstein distance, we can nonetheless compare the scaling.
-As we mentioned earlier, using synchronous coupling, Dalalyan and Riou-Durand \cite{dalalyan2018sampling} provided an explicit estimate of the decay rate in $W_2$ of $\mathcal{O}(m/ \sqrt{L + m})$, under the stronger assumption that $m \text{Id}\le \nabla^2 U \le L \text{Id}$.
-While this agrees with our estimate when $L = \mathcal{O}(m)$, in general it is worse, especially when $L$ is much larger.